Project Artemis Mentoring

-Project Artemis is a unique program that trains Afghan women entrepreneurs in business skills.
+Project Artemis Afghanistan is a unique program that trains Afghan women entrepreneurs in leadership and business skills.
+Thunderbird for Good’s flagship program, Project Artemis seeks to fulfill Thunderbird’s mission to ‘educate global leaders who create sustainable prosperity worldwide’ in some of the most underserved entrepreneur populations in the world.
 Mentorship is a crucial component of Artemis, ensuring each fellow receives individual attention and has an advocate to support them in the future.

-Up to twenty women from Afghanistan who are either currently running a business or intend to start a business in Afghanistan will be selected for full scholarships to the program, which will be held at the Thunderbird campus in Glendale, Arizona in early 2016.
-The participants will be selected on the basis of their experience, their demonstrated business knowledge, and the strength of their business idea.
+Up to fifteen women from Afghanistan who are either currently running a business or intend to start a business in Afghanistan will be selected for full scholarships to the program, which will be held at the Thunderbird campus in Glendale, Arizona, from February 14th to February 27th, 2016.
+The participants will be selected for this opportunity on the basis of their experience, their demonstrated business knowledge, and the strength of their business.

 About the Artemis Mentoring Program

 Artemis Mentors are carefully matched with their Artemis “fellows” to best suit the needs of each Afghan woman.
 Mentors need to have a combination of strong experience and the ability to give time to the program and their mentee.
 While it is impossible to anticipate the exact needs of the women prior to the selection of fellows, in the past women with experience in retail, service professions, manufacturing, marketing, and human resources are often good mentor candidates.